Divergent (film): Critical response

 Divergent received mixed reviews from critics.
 Review aggregator Rotten Tomatoes gives the film an approval rating of 41% based on 238 reviews, with an average rating of 5.40/10.
 The site's critical consensus reads, "With an adherence to YA formula that undercuts its individualistic message, Divergent opens its planned trilogy in disappointingly predictable fashion."
 Metacritic gives the film a score of 48 out of 100, based on 38 critics, indicating "mixed or average" reviews.
-Audiences surveyed by CinemaScore were more receptive to the film, giving it a CinemaScore grade of "A".
+Audiences surveyed by CinemaScore gave it a grade of "A".
 The survey group was 69% female, and half was over 25.

 The main criticisms of the film were its generic execution and predictable plot.
 Bruce Diones of The New Yorker called it "barely diverting", and Jordan Adler of We Got This Covered said it was a "plodding and generic dystopian drama".
 Several critics have compared the film unfavorably with other young adult fiction adaptations such as Harry Potter and, predominantly, The Hunger Games.
 Andrew Barker of Variety said, "Unlike the Harry Potter series' tangible, fully dimensional Hogwarts or The Hunger Games colorfully variegated districts, Divergents vision of new Chicago doesn't have much to distinguish it from a standard-issue post-apocalyptic pic."
 Peter Travers of Rolling Stone wrote that, "At least The Hunger Games spawned two terrific movies and a breakthrough star in Jennifer Lawrence.
 Onscreen, Divergent ignites only indifference."

 Peter Debruge of Variety considered it a much better adaptation writing that, "[although] it shares a fair amount of DNA in common with The Hunger Games, it ranks as far superior".
 According to Todd Gilchrist of The Playlist, "Woodley makes for more than uncertain enough of a hero to add detail and meaning to the implosion of this world", adding that "there's little artifice to her performance, and the mundane honesty of her reactions create a believability that the world would otherwise lack."
 About James's performance, Gilchrist adds that he "manages the considerable accomplishment of seeming like a real grown-up man" and that he "makes the character's transformation from hardass to collaborator seem natural, if inevitable".
 Drew McWeeny at HitFix said, "it helps that [they] got Woodley and James in the leads.
 [Woodley's] like a walking empathy battery, wide-open emotionally, easy to read and enormously appealing", also adding that James is "incredibly natural onscreen".